 Welcome to the web site of the Friends of St Mary’s, Bacton.
 The Friends of St Mary’s, Bacton is a voluntary, completely secular, group set up to assist in the maintenance of the fabric of St Mary’s Church to safeguard it for future generations and to promote its use as a village asset.
 St Mary’s, Bacton, near Stowmarket in the heart of Suffolk, is an historically important building having a rare medieval Doom Painting as well as an unusual false double hammer beam roof and some fine wood carvings.
 The greatest challenge is the maintenance of the building itself.
 As any householder will know this is an ongoing and expensive business, even more so when that building is a fourteenth century traditional flint and mortar parish church.
 Our aim is to assist with funding of projects directed at maintaining or improving the building and to promote the church as an asset for the use of the local community.
 Why is it important?
 Because all of us, in our own ways, value St Mary’s: as a place of worship in some cases; because we were married there, perhaps, or have family buried there; for its beauty and the craftsmanship which went into it, or for what it records of the history of Bacton.
 And because if we - the people living in Bacton today - won't pay to keep the church in good repair, no-one else will.

 The Friends meet p e r i o d i c a l l y , a p p r o x i m a t e l y monthly, at 7:00pm, usually in the Community Room at the Church, to plan and organise fundraising and other events and to discuss funding needs.
 There is no fixed committee membership so if you would like to be involved just give us a call and turn up!
 For information on church events, service times and for contact details for church matters, please visit St Mary’s own website at A Church Near You.
 Next Meeting .
-The next meeting will be held on Thursday 8th February 2024 in the Community Room at the church starting at 7.00pm.
-Everybody welcome.
+The next meeting will be the AGM held on Thursday 11th July 2024 in St Mary’s church starting at 7.00pm, followed by a Business Meeting Everybody welcome.
 Minutes of the last and all previous meetings can be found in the Archive .
 The Friends of St Mary’s, Bacton is a registered Charity No 1106579.
-By using this site you agree to our Terms and Conditions Site by Andy Last updated 5th February 2024
+By using this site you agree to our Terms and Conditions Site by Andy Last updated 2nd July 2024

 Mission Statement The preservation, maintenance, repair and improvement of St Mary's Church, Bacton, its monuments, fixtures, fittings and furnishings and to promote public interest in it as a building of historic and architectural merit and in its use as a community asset for the village and surrounding district.